executive leadership

 8: The Ends of Men – Chester Barnard

-Continuing with our discussion of Chester Barnard’s master work – The Functions of The Executive (1938) – we look at parts III & IV of the book.
-Here he is going into more depth (or less, depending on your point of view) on a number of organizational aspects and on the process of management.
+Continuing with our discussion of Chester Barnard's master work - The Functions of The Executive (1938) - we look at parts III & IV of the book.
+Here he is going into more depth on a number of organizational aspects and on the process of management.
+Specifically, Barnard talks about the parts that make up an organization in Part III and, finally, the functions of the executive in Part IV.

 7: Phases of Cooperation – Chester Barnard

-We are going to be discussing The Functions of the Executive in this episode and the next.
+This is the first of two episodes devoted to The Functions of the Executive.
 For this episode we are reading Parts I and II of the book, where Barnard outlines his understanding of the individual, of why individuals would form organizations, and of the basic principles of the formal organization.
-For Episode 8, we are finishing the book with Parts III and IV.
-You will note that our conversation reflects the breath of Barnard’s legacy – he is building on Max Weber, F.W.
-Taylor, Henri Fayol and Elton Mayo among others, and inspiring theories such as organizational routines and systems theory.